 Boring into the fruit, they create the perfect opportunity for brown rot and other fungal diseases.
 Significant amounts of frass (bug poop) can usually be seen around entry holes.
 In apple and pear trees, this damages looks similar to codling moth and lesser appleworm damage.

 Oriental fruit moth identification

-Adult Oriental fruit moths are grey to greyish-brown with brown markings.
+Adult Oriental fruit moths are gray to grayish-brown with brown markings.
 They are small moths with 1/4"–1/2” wingspans.
 Larvae are born white and then turn pink to cream-colored.
 They have dark heads and grow to 1/2” long.
 Eggs are white and flat.

 Oriental fruit moth lifecycle

 Female Oriental fruit moths lay up to 200 eggs each spring.
 Those eggs are laid singly on the underside of leaves and on twigs and they hatch as fruit trees begin to blossom.

 Oriental fruit moths overwinter as larvae in protective cocoons which may be found attached to the host tree or nearby on the ground.
 There can be up to seven generations each year.